Salwan/salwan.github.io/_posts/2011-09-09-exp-rapid-indie-gamedev.md

 * Making and finishing *normal* games becomes child's play, allows me to move to something even more ambitious
 * Designing games is a skill that is very hard to learn, because it can't be defined solidly, it's very conceptual and non-technical.
 This experiment will give me very precious insights into game design, to the point I am not able to foresee the directions it can develop towards at the moment.
-* Best of all, I'm very confident that if I keep it up for 2+ months, I'll be able to generate a very good monthly income that can only get fatter :D think $6000/month or something within 6 months, indeed I've seen indie game developers do even better than that, most famous is Notch and his master-peace of game design Minecraft.. a single game that made him $20,000,000 in less than a year, and it's still in beta!
+* Best of all, I'm very confident that if I keep it up for 2+ months, I'll be able to generate a very good monthly income that can only get fatter :D think $6000/month or something within 6 months, indeed I've seen indie game developers do even better than that, most famous is Notch and his masterpiece of game design Minecraft.. a single game that made him $20,000,000 in less than a year, and it's still in beta!

 Only imagination is the limit, and imagination embraces the entire world, so Einstein would say :)